domcave/Valentines-Site/README.md

 # Valentines Site
 A site made for my girlfriend for Valentines Day.

+Can be viewed at [dellecave.org/valentine](http://dellecave.org/valentine/)

 ## Project Notes
 Besides making a nice little gift for my girlfriend, I wanted to pursue this project to learn more about web development and, more specifically, the interesting interactivity and animations possible with vanilla CSS and JavaScript.